bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will work on as many screen-sizes per the layout.
+New screeen-size means that layout might not work.
+Responsive websites will work on any screen-size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you wre working with the mobile design at the heart of your structure.
+You take into the constraints of mobile users and their varying screen size.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This means that the font size is 62.5%  of the html when using rem.

 4. How would you describe preprocessing to someone new to CSS?

+Using variables and functions in web design.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I don't really have a favorite.
+It all gives me a little trouble.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up